How big is PER? A FAQ.

 4. Of those at institutions with graduate programs, how many graduate students does a PER faculty member typically support and how many graduate per year?

 The numbers here are pretty variable.
 My group is steady state at about 6-8 students (1-2/year) and 2 faculty.
-Maine is three faculty and probably 6-8 students (1-2/year), Rutgers is 1-2 students and 1 faculty (1 student / 2-3 years), and FIU is 5 faculty and about a dozen students (2/year).
+Maine is three faculty and probably 6-8 students (1-2/year), Rutgers is 1-2 students and 1 faculty (1 student / 2-3 years).

 Probably an average group is slightly less than 1 student / year / faculty member, but the error bars on that are huge.
 A typical PhD takes about 5-6 years, same as the rest of physics.
 Postdocs in PER are common but not required, and they usually last 2-3 years.

 5. Are the demographics of any of the above significantly different from the larger physics research community, e.g. in terms of gender or underrepresented minorities?

 Yes!
 This is something for which there is actual data.
 Ben Van Dusen and Ramon Bartholemy conducted a study of graduate students in PER in the early-2010s.
 At the graduate student level, PER is about 50% women and mostly white.
 A separate study at the faculty level (early-2000s -- this is old data), said it was about 30-40% women.

 6. What can you tell me about the genesis and development of PER programs across the country?